rumq/java-springboot-course/pages/common-class-notes-learners.md

 Exercise - create the basic spring app using the spring initilizer website See if you are able to run it using maven.

+## 3 Nov 22, Thursday

+Today's notes taken by : ?
+Next day's notes will be taken by : ?

 >[Home](../README.md)